 Keto Bagels

-These chewy keto bagels are quick and easy to make, and they only have 3.1g net carbs per bagel!
-This keto bagel recipe does not use fathead dough, which means it does not contain any cheese.
-With this recipe, you can even make all of your favorite bagel flavors, including onion, everything but the bagel, and poppyseed.
+These chewy keto bagels are quick and easy to make with only 3.1g net carbs per bagel!
+This recipe skips fathead dough entirely, so there's no cheese involved.
+You can even make all your favorite flavors, including onion, everything, and poppyseed.

 Youtube